the AT Command Set

 This chapter contains information about:

-The Courier 56K Corporate modem has two buffers, one for data transmitted
+The Courier 56K Business Modem has two buffers, one for data transmitted

 from your computer, and one for data received from the phone line.